Corns are not dangerous, they are the body's demands to friction and pressure.

 Corns on feet may appear in areas such as:

 Corns are not a form of skin disease.
 They are just the way your skin reacts to pressure and friction over a period of time.
 Hence tactics like avoiding high-heeled shoes or wearing socks work aim at reducing the source of friction.
+Here are the tips:

-- Wear shoes that fit well: Finding shoes that do not cause friction against your skin is a way to avoid corns.
+Finding shoes that do not cause friction against your skin is a way to avoid corns.
 Pick something that isn’t too loose or tight.
 Experts suggest that one way to buy the right shoes is to shop for them in person at the end of the day, when your feet may be more swollen.

-- Cut your toenails: Long toenails can cause pressure between your toes and your shoes, eventually leading to corns.
+Long toenails can cause pressure between your toes and your shoes, eventually leading to corns.

-- Keep your feet clean: Regular cleansing and scrubbing can reduce the build-up of dead skin cells and hence, the formation of corns.
+Regular cleansing and scrubbing can reduce the build-up of dead skin cells and hence, the formation of corns.
 Soap, water, a scrub brush, and a moisturiser to reduce friction will work well.

 Here are some home remedies you can try to address corns.

-Experts recommend that cutting or shaving of a corn be reserved for doctors only.
+Experts recommend that cutting or shaving of corn be reserved for doctors only.
 This is because you risk developing an infection, should the corn cutting go wrong.
 Doctors may use a scalpel to remove dead skin or may even apply a laser to treat the corn.
-Surgical treatment of corns is possible and may be necessary in case a corn is pressing against a nerve or if the corns are arising due to a problem of bone structure.
+Surgical treatment of corns is possible and may be necessary in case corn is pressing against a nerve or if the corns are arising due to a problem of bone structure.

-During your visit to the doctor, you may discuss normal methods like scraping, padding and shoe inserts to remove or reduce corns.
+During your visit to the doctor, you may discuss normal methods like scraping, padding, and shoe inserts to remove or reduce corns.
 Your doctor will also recommend whether you can use products containing salicylic acid, urea, hydrocolloid, and silver nitrate.

 You should see a doctor when the corn becomes large in size, painful, sensitive or when regular home remedies do not work.
 Pus formation is another sign that you need to see the doctor.
 Keep in mind that diseases like diabetes and peripheral arterial disease can cause foot problems and so, if there is any circulatory issue you are dealing with, it is best to contact a doctor before you set out on adopting home treatments.
 You should take a similar approach if you have fragile skin.